parsiya/parsiya.net/content/post/2020/2020-03-13-time-management-lessons/index.markdown

 1. Decide when the goal deadline is.
 2. Break each goal down to specific tasks.
 3. Break tasks into steps.
-    * Don’t worry about writing the steps in chronological order.
+    * Don't worry about writing the steps in chronological order.
 This can be changed.
 4. Write down all tasks and steps.
 5. Schedule the tasks in your calendar according to the deadline.